-Jane Tay
+Auraratana Jutimitti

 Chief Strategic Bancassurance

 Alliance Officer

-Responsible for managing the relationship with an exclusive bank partner (BBL) including formulating and executing the short to long term strategic plans to support the growth, profitability and operational objectives within the regulatory framework.
+Responsible for managing the relationship with partners including formulating and executing the short to long term strategic plans to support the growth, profitability and operational objectives within the regulatory framework as well as synergizing teams' capacity to leverage the relationship management with partners of AIA Thailand.
 Providing leadership, directions to the team to meet short, medium and long-term financial goals and ambitions.